About Treatment For Addictions and Substance Abuse :: Healing From The Inside Out

-The problem of addiction and excessive substance use can impact people from all walks of life -- teachers, doctors, students, parents, spouses, your child.
+The problem of addiction and excessive substance use can impact people from all walks of life, including: teachers, doctors, students, parents, spouses, your child.
 Therapists, psychologists, researchers and addiction experts are often at odds about the nature of addiction.
-Whether you believe it is genetic, trauma, poor coping skills or some combination, effective treatment is available for individuals and their families.
-Addiction counseling is a form of therapy designed to help an "addicted" individual detox and recover from his/her problem, develops healthier coping mechanisms and adapt to a new life of abstinence or harm-reduction.
-Counseling and psychotherapy can be done in a rehabilitation center or in an outpatient program.
-Many choose to enter personal therapy to get to the root of their reliance on substances and addictive behaviors and find solutions beyond just stopping the substance.
-Healing from the inside out may be one way to look at this approach as the focus is less on just stopping the behavior (putting a bandaid on the wound) and more about identifying the underlying causes and healing the traumas or emotional issues that have led to this maladaptive coping style.
+Whether you believe it is genetic, trauma, poor coping skills or some combination of these factors, effective treatment is available for individuals and their families.
+Addiction counseling is a form of therapy designed to help an "addicted" individual detox and recover from his/her problem, develop healthier coping mechanisms and adapt to a new life of abstinence or harm-reduction.

 The group setting offered by rehabs can be a very effective component of treatment providing the individual in recovery the opportunity to have a sense of community and support.
 The recovery process begins with a comprehensive treatment plan, and can continue for several years into the recovery phase of addiction.
 The therapist role is to engage the client and family if indicated, uncover early trauma(s), provide support with newly-learned skills and help the client maintain motivation all with the goal of leading a fuller, healthier life.